Techman1803/Green-Bus-Booking-Project/README.md

 ## ✍️ Authors <a name = "authors"></a>
 - [@SkillLymc](https://github.com/kylelobo) - FSD

-See also the list of [contributors](https://github.com/kylelobo/The-Documentation-Compendium/contributors) who participated in this project.
+-
 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
-- Hat tip to anyone whose code was used
-- Inspiration
+- Skill-Lync
-- References
+- Tutor Channel